 Check that the correct card is being used for this order.
 Now you can choose whether you’d like to allow substitutions.

-Walmart promises that any substitution will be as good or better than the item you chose — at no extra cost.
-If you decide that you don’t like the substitution, you can request a refund for it.
+Walmart promises that any substitute will be as good or better than the item you chose — at no extra cost.
+If you decide that you don’t like the substitution that’s been made, you can request a refund for it.
 If a substitution can’t be made, you won’t be charged for that item.

 After that, you’ll choose your delivery fee preference.
 You can choose a Walmart grocery monthly membership, annual membership or pay-per-delivery fee.

-As of this writing, Walmart is offering a 15-day free trial for each of its membership options, but be sure to read the fine print before signing up for any recurring charges.
+As of this writing, Walmart is offering a 15-day free trial for its Walmart+ membership, but be sure to read the fine print before you sign up for any recurring charges.

 If you already buy groceries at Walmart more than once a month, a membership may be worth it.
-But only you’ll be able to decide what’s right for your wallet.
+But only you will be able to decide what’s right for your wallet.

 You’ll find a full price breakdown of Walmart grocery delivery fees in the next section.

-When you choose your delivery fee preference, you’ll see it reflected in the order breakdown at the bottom of the page.
-The breakdown includes the subtotal of your items, the delivery fee, taxes, promotional discounts if you have any and the order total.
+When you choose your delivery fee preference, you’ll see it reflected in the order details at the bottom of the page.
+You’ll the subtotal of your items, the delivery fee, taxes, promotional discounts (if you have any) and the order total.